 Determining which category an asset or liability falls within the hierarchy requires significant judgment.
 The Company evaluates its hierarchy disclosures each reporting period.
-There were no transfers between Level 1, 2 or 3 of the fair value hierarchy during the three months ended March 31, 2023, and 2022.
+There were no transfers between Level 1, 2 or 3 of the fair value hierarchy during the three and six months ended June 30, 2023 and 2022.
 The following table presents the assets and liabilities that are reported at fair value on our condensed consolidated balance sheets on a recurring basis.
-No values were recorded in Level 2 or Level 3 at March 31, 2023, and December 31, 2022.
+No values were recorded in Level 2 or Level 3 as of June 30, 2023 and December 31, 2022.